 \subsection{Implementation Details}

-We use PyTorch to implement the DL-GDD framework.
-We train the DLG with a learning rate of $1e^{-5}$.
-We use Publaynet's labeled to train DLG.
-In order to ensure the layout diversity of the generated samples, we additionally added the Magazine~\cite{zhengsig19} train DLG, and we generated 6000 document samples.
-We used DED to fill elements, and then we exploited a trained document quality discriminator evaluator document.
-We picked out 3265 document images that were evaluated as high-quality.
-We use each target data set (CS-150, DSSE-200, CDSSE) to train a style discriminator and select the pictures closest to the target data set from 3265 high-quality pictures, which is 2135, 1620, and 1732, respectively.
-We picked these as input and used DL-GDD generate samples until the number of generated samples equaled 3000.
-So, the sample of our training set is 335,703 in total, the fine-tuning data set (after the quality assessment) number is 3265, and the sample of fine-tuning for the cross-domain data number is 3000.
-We chose three representative data sets for evaluation, and we have implemented some classic methods to compare the effectiveness of our proposed methods.
+{The DL-GDD framework is implemented using PyTorch.
+DLG was trained with a learning rate of $1e^{-5}$ using PubLayNet's label.
+To ensure layout diversity in the generated samples, we incorporated Magazine~\cite{zhengsig19} data to train the DLG, which resulted in 6000 document samples.
+Next, we used the DED to identify the elements in the generated layouts.
+Subsequently, we employed a trained document quality discriminator to evaluate the quality of the generated samples.
+From the evaluated samples, 3265 high-quality document images were selected.
+For style guidance, we trained a style discriminator using each target dataset (CS-150, DSSE-200, and CDSSE) and selected the images closest to these target datasets from 3265 high-quality pictures.
+The selected images are numbered 2135, 1620, and 1732 for CS-150, DSSE-200, and CDSSE, respectively.
+These images were used as inputs for the DL-GDD to generate additional samples until a total of 3000 generated samples were obtained.
+In summary, the training set consists of 335,703 samples in total, the fine-tuning dataset (after quality assessment) comprises 3265 samples, and the fine-tuning dataset for the cross-domain data consists of 3000 samples.
+We selected three representative datasets for evaluation and implemented certain classical methods to compare the effectiveness of the proposed methods.}

-\subsection{DataSets}
+\subsection{{Datasets}}

-\textbf{Publaynet.} The Publaynet~\cite{zhong2019publaynet} is a large-scale data set for DLA.
-Publaynet automatically annotation the data from the PubMed center by automatically matching XML representation.
-Publaynet contains 360,000 annotated document images, and the document style is towards scientific papers.
+\textbf{{PubLayNet}.} The {PubLayNet}~\cite{zhong2019publaynet} is a large-scale DLA dataset.
+PubLayNet automatically annotates data from the PubMed center by matching XML representations.
+PubLayNet contains 360,000 annotated document images, and the document style pertains to scientific papers.

-\textbf{DSSE-200.} The DSSE-200~\cite{yang2017learning} is a data set that focuses on complex samples.
-DSSE-200 is composed of 200 manually annotated document pictures.
-It has a richer style and contains more document sources, such as PPT pages, old newspaper and magazine pages, article pages, and scanned images.
+\textbf{DSSE-200.} The DSSE-200~\cite{yang2017learning} {is a dataset that focuses on complex samples.
+The DSSE-200 is composed of 200 pictures of manually annotated documents.
+It has a more decadent style and contains more document sources such as PPT pages, old newspapers and magazine pages, article pages, and scanned images.}

-\textbf{CS-150.} The CS-150~\cite{clark2015looking} is a data set focusing on academic documents.
-The data comes from 150 articles and is divided into 1175 pictures.
-CS-150 is divided into three categories: figures, tables, and others.
+\textbf{CS-150.} The CS-150~\cite{clark2015looking} dataset focuses on academic documents.
+The data originates from 150 articles and were divided into 1175 pictures.
+CS-150 is grouped into three categories: figures, tables, and others.